How to Budget for a Wedding?

 - The money you can save from your salary – Set up a separate wedding expenses account.
 Then, pay all your loans and debts with your monthly income.
 Reserve ten percent of your monthly salary for wedding costs.

-- Contributions from family and friends – A couple should aim to meet their wedding costs alone when considering how to budget for a wedding.
+- Contributions from family and friends – A couple should aim to meet their wedding costs alone when considering the budget for a wedding.
 However, it is okay to request help from family and friends.
 Their contributions can bring you closer to meeting your overall wedding budget.

 Step Two: Create a spreadsheet for your spending